Portfolio selection models based on interval-valued conditional value at risk (ICVaR) and empirical analysis: Portfolio selection based on ICVaR

-\end{proposition} \begin{proof} The expectation of random interval is linear for positive coefficients (c.f.\cite{LiOgV}).
-Then it is easy to prove the result as a manner similar to the real-valued case. \end{proof}
+\end{definition} Similar to the real-valued CVaR, ICVaR describes the tail risk. \begin{remark} The expectation of random interval is linear for positive coefficients (c.f.\cite{LiOgV}).
+As a manner similar to the real-valued CVaR, it can be proved that the risk measure ICVaR satisfies the sub-additivity. \end{remark}